Police seize weapons in Franco-Swiss cross-border raid

 During the night, numerous customs officers and police patrolled the 570-kilometre frontier between the two countries.
 The aim was to combat cross-border crime and customs fraud.

-The Swiss government had announced at the end of May that border controls would be stepped up over the summer.
-The reason for this was Euro2024 in Germany and the Olympic Games in Paris and an increased threat of terrorism in connection with these events.
+The Swiss government already said in late May that border controls would be stepped up over the summer.
+The reason for this was the Euro2024 tournament in Germany and the Olympic Games in Paris and the increased threat of terrorism in connection with these two events.
 The terrorist militia Islamic State (IS) has called for attacks.

 More controls increase the likelihood that border guards could seize weapons, prohibited objects or explosives, the government explained.
 The increased controls are to remain in place until the beginning of September.